Ngāi Te Rangi

 Ngāi Te Rangi or Ngāiterangi is a Māori iwi, based in Tauranga, New Zealand.
-Its rohe (tribal area) extends to Mayor Island / Tuhua and Bowentown in the north, to the Kaimai Range in the west, south of Te Puke and to Maketu in the east.
+Its rohe (tribal area) extends to Mayor Island / Tūhua and Bowentown in the north, to the Kaimai Range in the west, south of Te Puke and to Maketu in the east.

 Ngāi Te Rangi is part of the Tauranga Moana iwi group, which also includes Ngāti Pūkenga and Ngāti Ranginui.
-The three iwi all consider Mauao (Mt Maunganui) sacred and share many things in common with one another.
+The three iwi all consider Mauao (Mount Maunganui) sacred and share many things in common with one another.
 Collectively, the iwi are seeking compensation from the New Zealand Government for their losses from the New Zealand Wars but are yet to seek a settlement.